fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 In the Quran, God consoles Adam.
 Since the sin of Adam stemmed from desire, and not from arrogance, his repentance was accepted.

     "Then Adam received from his Lord [some] words, and He accepted his repentance.
 Indeed, it is He who is the Accepting of repentance, the Merciful."
-    Quran [2:37]
+    Quran 2:37

 Despite being forgiven, Adam and Eve were no longer granted the comforts of paradise and would be sent to Earth.
 It is important to note that since Allah had mentioned Adam’s mission on Earth long before his test, Adam and Eve’s appointment to earth is not viewed as punishment, instead, it aligns with God’s Plan.
 The Quran describes the Earth to Adam and Eve as a place in which to reside and enjoy for a period of time, until the day they die and are resurrected (Quran 7:24-25).

     We said, "Go down from it, all of you.
 And when guidance comes to you from Me, whoever follows My guidance – there will be no fear concerning them, nor will they grieve.
 And those who disbelieve and deny Our signs – those will be companions of the Fire; they will abide therein eternally."
-    Quran [2:38-39]
+    Quran 2:38-39

 Furthermore, Adam is informed by God that he and his progeny will be sent guidance during their time on Earth.
 In contrast, Satan, unlike Adam, had not begged for forgiveness and had instead requested respite: a chance to mislead and reveal the inadequacy of mankind.
 God facilitated this request, but warned that Satan would be powerless over the believers.

 Therefore, in the Quran, Adam, Eve, and Satan are all sent down to Earth.
 On Earth, Adam ﷺ   assumes the role as the first Prophet and the father of mankind.

 There is a difference of opinions on the question of where Adam and Eve landed on earth.
 The majority of tabi'un and sahabi said that Adam came from the Heavens to the land oh Hind (modern day India).
-Other opinions include taht he landed in Mecca or in Sri-Lanka.
+Other opinions include that he landed in Mecca or in Sri-Lanka.
 When it comes to Hawwah, some say that she came with Adam to Mecca, some say to India with Adam, and most say that she came in Jedda.
 The place where they came down is not mentioned in the Quran and ahadith, thus these are only presumptions.

 </details>